What is Minification? Why is it Important?

 Finally, poorly configured minification tools or processes can introduce errors into the code or even cause functionality issues.
 Minification is not just a straightforward removal of whitespace and comments; it can involve complex transformations, especially when variable and function names are altered.
 If not configured correctly, these transformations might change the behavior of the code, leading to bugs that did not exist in the original version.

-Such issues are particularly challenging to diagnose and fix because they only appear in the minified version of the code, not in the original source that developers typically work with.
-This means that a bug might not be evident during development and testing phases but could surface in the production environment, where it can affect end-users directly.
+Such issues are particularly challenging to diagnose and fix because they only appear in the minified version of the code.
+They do not in the original source that developers typically work with.
+This means that a bug might not be evident during development and testing phases but could surface in the production environment.
+Where it can affect end-users directly.

 Play Video about eye-tracking